rinnocente/gromed-vmd/README.md

 The vmd license imposes some restrictions on the distribution of the application.

-If the App is downloaded as a private you can not  distribute it , if the app is downloaded as a organization can be distributed only to members.
+If the app is downloaded as a private person you can not  distribute it , if the app is downloaded as an organization it can be distributed only to members.
 You need to register to download the code.
 It is not legal to include vmd in a docker container.